 Monograms provides traveler's access to a Local Host®, so you will have someone on hand to answer those vacation questions pertaining to Paris.
 Our Local Host will ensure that you feel comfortable and welcomed while on vacation and help you maximize your time so you can enjoy Paris.
 No waiting in line at the concierge desk or trying to ask your waitress at breakfast directions to the shopping district.
 Simply ask your Local Host® about Paris and you'll be on your way in no time.
 Plus, your Local Host® will share local Paris insights and share suggestions for getting off the beaten path, leaving you more time to create lasting vacation memories that are yours alone.

 Hello, my name is Kenia.
-I am one of the Paris Monograms Hosts and really enjoy greeting Monograms' guests.
+I am one of the Paris Monograms Local Host® and really enjoy greeting Monograms' guests.
 I have lived in Paris for 15 years and it is a pleasure helping people to discover the city for the first time, or to enjoy a return visit.
 I still remember the first came I came to Paris, its stunning monuments, its elegance and its natural beauty really impressed me.
-There are fabulous art collections to discover, delightful restaurants, a romantic Seine cruise to admire the majesty of Paris, and the Eiffel Tower.
+There are fabulous art collections to discover, delightful restaurants, and the romantic Seine.
 We look forward to meeting you, we are always happy to make new friends.

 Try a walking tour of the Montmartre district, where artists such as Picasso and Van Gogh worked.
 Visit the pristine, white-stone Sacré-Coeur Basilica which features one of the world's largest mosaics, and a massive 19-ton church bell.
 From the steps outside, enjoy wonderful views of the city and immerse yourself in the Parisienne joie de vivre (joy of life).